alubin03/SelfStudy/README.md

 3. Complete the "Junior Security Analyst Intro" module on TryHackMe and learn about SOC best practices.

 Week 3 Tasks:
-1. Complete the "Vulnerbility Managment" module on TryHackMe.
+1. Complete the "Vulnerability Management" module on TryHackMe.
 2. Start the LetsDefend.io's "IT Security Basics" course.
 3. Complete the "Walking an Application" module on TryHackMe and learn about web application security.

 Week 4 Tasks:
-1. Complete the "Digitial Forensics" module on TryHackMe.
+1. Complete the "Digital Forensics" module on TryHackMe.
 2. Complete the LetsDefend.io's "IT Security Basics" course.
 3. Complete the "OpenVAS" module on TryHackMe and learn about analyzing malware.